utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/matching-algorithm.md

 ### 6. Check for header and body matching

-You can [turn on header and body matching](/docs/designing-and-developing-your-api/mocking-data/setting-up-mock/#matching-request-body-and-headers) in the mock server configuration.
-When these settings are turned on:
+You can [enable header and body matching](/docs/designing-and-developing-your-api/mocking-data/setting-up-mock/#matching-request-body-and-headers) in the mock server configuration.
+You can also enable header and body matching by passing the custom header `x-mock-match-request-body` or `x-mock-match-request-headers` with the request.
+(These custom headers have higher precedence than header or body matching values specified in the mock server configuration.)

+When header and body matching are enabled:

 * The algorithm first filters out all examples that don't match the specified request headers.
 Header matching is case insensitive.
 * The algorithm then filters out all examples that don't match the request body.

-> You can also enable header and body matching by passing the custom header `x-mock-match-request-body` or `x-mock-match-request-headers` with the request.
-These custom headers have higher precedence than header or body matching values specified in the mock server configuration.
+> **Even if body matching isn't enabled, the matching algorithm still considers the request body.** If an example's body matches the request body, the example's matching score is increased by 5.
+If the example's body doesn't match the request body, the example's score isn't adjusted, and the example isn't removed from the matching process.

 ### 7. Select the highest matching score